wt29/IoTTemp_basic/README.md

 Create a local data.h and substitute your values as shown in the ino file.

-Once you have an account, subsitute the values in the #data.h recompile and upload.
+Once you have an account, substitute the values in the #data.h recompile and upload.

 Your values should appear in emoncms/inputs almost immediately.